pradeepsinngh/Visual-Recognition-using-CNN/README.md

 4. CNN (4 Conv layer) + Batch Normalization
 5. VGG
 6. VGG + Batch Normalization

+## Data Augmentation:
+Since, my data set only had 60,000 test cases, which is quite less for a deep learning model (for eg: VGG).
+So, I have used data (image) augmentation technique to increase the number of images and also to improve the quality of images.
+This has helped me

+## Overfitting and Underfitting:
+- Dropout
+- Data Augmentation

 ## Results
 Out of all experiments, model with VGG + Batch Normalization performed the best with almost 95% accuracy.